Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsubsection{Transfer Learning}

-Transfer learning~\cite{pan2009survey,tan2018survey,wang2017learning,wang2021rsg,chu2020feature} seeks to transfer the knowledge from a source domain (\eg datasets, tasks or classes) to enhance model training on a target domain.
-In deep long-tailed learning, there are four main transfer learning schemes, \ie head-to-tail knowledge transfer, model pre-training, knowledge distillation, and self-training.
+Transfer learning~\cite{pan2009survey,tan2018survey,wang2017learning,wang2021rsg,chu2020feature} seeks to transfer the knowledge from a source domain (\eg datasets) to enhance model training on a target domain.
+In long-tailed learning, there are four main transfer schemes, \ie model pre-training, knowledge distillation, head-to-tail model transfer, and self-training.

-\textbf{Head-to-tail knowledge transfer} seeks to transfer the knowledge from head classes to augment model performance on tail classes.
-For instance, feature transfer learning (FTL)~\cite{yin2019feature} found that \emph{tail-class samples have much smaller intra-class variance than head-class samples, leading to biased feature spaces and decision boundaries}.
-To address this, FTL exploits the knowledge of intra-class variance from head classes to guide feature augmentation for tail-class samples, so that the tail-class features have higher intra-class variance, leading to better tail-class performance.
-Following that, LEAP~\cite{liu2020deep} constructs ``feature cloud” for each class, and seeks to transfer the knowledge of head-class feature clouds to enhance the intra-class variation of tail-class feature clouds, by augmenting tail-class samples with certain disturbation in the feature space.
-As a result, the distortion of the intra-class feature variance among classes is alleviated.

-Online feature augmentation (OFA)~\cite{chu2020feature} proposed to use class activation maps~\cite{zhou2016learning} to decouple sample features into class-specific and class-agnostic ones.
-Following that, OFA augments tail classes by combining the class-specific features of tail-class samples with class-agnostic features from head-class samples.
-Afterward, all the augmented and original features would be used to fine-tune the model classifier with a re-balancing sampler, leading to better long-tailed learning performance.

-Rare-class sample generator (RSG)~\cite{wang2021rsg} also observed that \emph{the feature space of tail classes is much smaller than that of head classes in long-tailed problems}.
-To address this, RSG proposed to generate new tail-class samples to enlarge the feature space for tail classes and ``push away” the decision boundaries.
-To this end, RSG dynamically estimates a set of feature centers for each class, and uses the feature displacement between head-class sample features and the nearest intra-class feature center to augment each tail sample feature.
-To further maximize the feature displacement distance and increase the diversity of the generated tail-class sample features, RSG introduced a maximized vector loss to enforce the direction of the feature displacement and the direction of the sample feature to be ``co-linear”.

-In addition to the feature-level head-to-tail transfer, major-to-minor translation (M2m)~\cite{kim2020m2m} proposed to augment tail classes by translating head-class samples to tail-class ones via perturbation-based optimization, which is essentially similar to adversarial attack.
-The translated tail-class samples would be used to construct a more balanced training set for model training.
-Moreover, GIST~\cite{liu2021gistnet} proposed to conduct head-to-tail transfer at the classifier level.
-By enhancing the classifier weights of tail classes with the relatively large classifier geometry information of head classes, GIST is able to obtain better tail-class performance.

-MetaModelNet~\cite{wang2017learning} proposed to learn a meta-network that maps few-shot model parameters to many-shot model parameters, where the few-shot model is trained on a small number of samples while the many-shot model is trained on massive samples.
-To be specific, the meta-network is trained on head classes, where the many-shot model is directly trained on the head-class training set, while the few-shot model is trained on a sample subset from these classes.
-Following that, the meta-network learned on head classes is applied to map the few-shot model trained on tail classes for obtaining better tail-class performance.